Taiwan, foreign fans "play with fire" - ExBulletin

 Towards the end of his speech in the financial center of Shanghai, Qin turned to what China calls the Taiwan issue.

-Although China has always taken a tough stance on Taiwan, it has generally delegated threatening statements to spokespersons or lesser diplomats speaking through press releases or in contexts. bilateral.
-Qin reports directly to the ruling Communist Party’s Politburo Standing Committee led by deeply nationalist leader Xi, and his comments on Friday reflected a harsher tone in the Chinese language about the possibility of a military clash in Taiwan.
+Although China has always taken an intransigent stance on Taiwan, it has generally delegated threatening statements to spokespersons or lesser diplomats speaking through press releases or in contexts. bilateral.
+Qin reports directly to the Politburo Standing Committee of the ruling Communist Party led by deeply nationalist leader Xi, and his comments on Friday reflected a harsher tone in the Chinese language about the possibility of a military confrontation in Taiwan.

 As a former Foreign Ministry chief spokesperson, Qin was a forerunner in embracing Xi’s more confrontational approach to relations with the United States, its Asian allies and the countries. western democracies.